Virtual Environments Demystified

 The standard tool for creating virtual environments

 In practice, one does not simply create virtual environments by hand, which brings us back to the dauntingly long list of tools above.
-Fortunately, one of them is not like the others.
-While it’s predated by most of them, this one ships with Python as part of the standard library: venv.4
+Fortunately, one of them is not like the others, because it ships with Python as part of the standard library: venv.4

 In its simplest form, venv is used to create a virtual environment like so: